By Michael D. Hull

 Attack on ONS-5

 Horton displayed remarkable strategic sense in the disposition of his forces, and his support groups made persistent and successful counterattacks against Dönitz’s wolf packs.
-The tide began to turn in the bitter Atlantic struggle.
+The tide began to turn in the bitter battle of the Atlantic.
 In April 1943, Dönitz’s crews sank 328,000 tons of shipping, half the preceding month’s total, and 14 U-boats were destroyed, seven by escorts and seven by aircraft.
 For each three merchant ships lost, a German submarine was destroyed.
 Admiral Horton sent a message to Western Approaches naval and air units in which he observed, “The tide of the battle has been checked; the enemy is showing signs of strain.”

 The showdown commenced on April 28, when a slow-moving, westbound convoy codenamed ONS-5 was ambushed in the North Atlantic by several wolf packs.
 Escorted by a destroyer, a frigate, and four corvettes, the 42 merchantmen were zigzagging through storms and fog when 51 U-boats closed in.
 Some of the escorts had to withdraw for refueling, but two escort-hunter groups sped to the aid of the convoy.
 At intervals when the foul weather permitted, Allied planes flew in to strafe the U-boats or force them down.
 When the battle ended on May 6, a dozen Allied ships had been sunk, but also seven enemy submarines.
 The attack on ONS-5 was the biggest of the Atlantic war, with the heaviest losses.

 Turning the Tide in the Battle of the Atlantic